pjconcepcion/flappy-bird/README.md

 My own version of flappy bird developed using pygame.
 Same mechanics as the original.

 ## Objective
-Don't get hit by the pipes.
+Don't get hit in the pipes.

 ## How-to-run
 1. Download or git clone the repository.